BigMurph619/Monomon/README.md

 # What is Monomon?

-### Murphmon is a randomized Pokemon challenge inspired by Super Kaizo IronMON.
-It aims to be a bit easier and faster while adding more decision making opportunities to the game.
-Murphmon can be played 10 different ways, all of which remain officially unbeaten.
-Many rules and settings are mindfully adapted for tournament play and the game is intended to be challenging but beatable.

 ### Monomon is the easier means of playing [Murphmon](https://github.com/BigMurph619/Murphmon).
 Monomon does NOT require the mid game pivot in Safari Zone, Bug Catching Contest, etc. Additionally, Gym Leaders only have 3 additional Pokemon and opponents' held items are removed from much of the game.

 # Core Game Rules